isotopp/isotopp.github.io/content/posts/2023-02-20-rotating-accounts-or-passwords.md

 Also, you have clients connecting to the system.
 These are called Non-Personal Accounts, Machine Accounts or Service Accounts (MA) in many environments.
-Machine Accounts are not used by humans, but are a set of credentials used by a client applications to work with a service.
+Machine Accounts are not used by humans, but are a set of credentials used by client applications to work with a service.

 It is good practice to assign a different MA to each application using a service,  and to rotate credentials regularly and quickly for each MA.
 In many environments doing this is even a compliance requirement.